lasso-sustech/wlsops-hack/README.md

 ### How to Use
 > Make sure that you have at least one wireless NIC enabled;
-1. First of all, `make insmod` or `modprobe wlsops_hook` to install the kernel hook module, and it will hook onto the first wireless NIC registered in the system;
+1. First of all, `make insmod` or `modprobe wlsops_hack` to install the kernel hack module, and it will hack onto the first wireless NIC registered in the system;

 2. Run `sudo ./wlsctrl/wlsctrl` to apply the action.